MicrosoftDocs/windows-dev-docs/windows-apps-src/composition/composition-brushes.md

 All brushes inherit from [**CompositionBrush**](https://msdn.microsoft.com/library/windows/apps/Mt589398); they are created directly or indirectly by the [**Compositor**](https://msdn.microsoft.com/library/windows/apps/Dn706789) and are device-independent resources.
 Although brushes are device-independent, [**CompositionSurfaceBrush**](https://msdn.microsoft.com/library/windows/apps/Mt589415) and [**CompositionEffectBrush**](https://msdn.microsoft.com/library/windows/apps/Mt589406) paint a [**Visual**](https://msdn.microsoft.com/library/windows/apps/Dn706858) with contents from a composition surface which are device-dependent.

+Composition brushes can also be used to paint XAML UIElements using [**XamlCompositionBrushBase**](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.media.xamlcompositionbrushbase).

 -   [Prerequisites](./composition-brushes.md#prerequisites)
 -   [Color Basics](./composition-brushes.md#color-basics)
     -   [Alpha Modes](./composition-brushes.md#alpha-modes)